suzannealdrich/hall-of-mirrors/README.md

 <video controls>
   <source src="https://vhs.keybase.pub/after-dark-hall-of-mirrors-demo.mp4" type="video/mp4">
   <p>Your browser doesn't support HTML5 video.
 Here is a <a href="https://vhs.keybase.pub/after-dark-hall-of-mirrors-demo.mp4">link to the video</a> instead.
-Ref: <a href="https://github.com/go-gitea/gitea/issues/3845">gitea/issues/3845</a></p>
+Ref: <a href="https://discourse.gitea.io/t/embedding-videos-in-readmes/494">embedding-videos-in-readmes</a></p>
 </video>

 ## Setup

-None requried unless you're hosting your site from a subdirectory (e.g. `example.com/blog/`).
-If so you'll need to update the url types in `default-skin.css` to point to your base url.
-A script called `urlize` has been provided to facilitate this change.
+None required, unless you're hosting your site root from a path including a `/` such as `domain.example/blog/`.
+If so, update the [url data types](https://devdocs.io/css/url) in `default-skin.css` to include the full path.
+Use the included `bin/urlize` script to facilitate this change.

 ## Installation